SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 getDefaultFolderByMandatorId(int <mandator-id>): FolderInformation
 ```

-Retrieve a mailing by an external id
+Retrieve a mailing by its external id

 ```
 getByExternalId(string <external-id>): ResourceInformation